Educational Workshops

 Staff at the McCluskey Center for Violence Prevention offer a variety of educational programs for the campus community.
 Our emphasis is on educating, rather than training, which means we focus on long-term, on-going programs designed to engage participants in critical thinking and reflection.
 Through our educational programs, we encourage people to make sense of sexual violence for themselves, applying the knowledge they gain to their own unique contexts.

 One of our strategies for engaging the campus community in on-going education is to facilitate workshops for student organizations, staff development, and guest lectures in classes.
-Any time we work with a group, we prefer to come twice — once to present initial information, then a second time to provide space for people to make sense of and apply that information.
+Any time we work with a group, we prefer to come more than once for a minimum of 1 hour each — once to present initial information, then a second time to provide space for people to make sense of and apply that information.
 Our workshops are always interactive and built for YOU!
 We will work with you to develop something based on your needs.

 The center's staff can build an educational series from workshops listed below or create something new to fit the needs of your organization.
 These workshop descriptions are a starting place for the kinds of workshops we can facilitate.